Exploring the accuracy of drone-applied herbicide treatments

 Acknowledgements

 Adrian Rivard and Stuart Hunter (Drone Spray Canada), Adam Pfeffer (Bayer Canada) and Mike Cowbrough (Ontario Ministry of Agriculture, Food and Agribusiness) are gratefully acknowledged for their participation, and both in kind and financial support of this study.
-Thanks also to Mark Ledebuhr for discussions surrounding the interpretation of these results.
+Thanks also to Mark Ledebuhr and Tom Wolf for discussions surrounding the interpretation of these results.

 Author